daltonstubbs/daltonstubbs.github.io/aboutme.md

 ## Key Expertise and Certifications

-Dalton holds certifications including CCNP Enterprise, CASP+ (CompTIA Advanced Security Practitioner), and Azure Fundamentals.
+Dalton holds certifications including CCNP Enterprise, DevNet Associate, CASP+ (CompTIA Advanced Security Practitioner), Azure Fundamentals, CCNA, Sec+, and a Bachelors of Science in Cybersecurity Management and Policy.
 This diverse skill set enables Dalton to navigate modern networking challenges confidently, with a strong focus on security protocols.

 ## Innovation and Leadership